CanonicalLtd/maas-docs/en/installconfig-storage.md

 The blank layout removes all storage configuration from all storage devices.
 It is useful when needing to apply a custom storage configuration.

+!!!
+Negative "Warning":
+Machines with the blank layout applied are not deployable.
+Storage must be manually configured first.

 ## Setting layouts